peilun-he/PDSim/README.md

 # Polynomial diffusion model simulation and estimation (V2.0)
 Web application for the polynomial diffusion model.
 This app generates a futures price data by providing all parameters.
 Also, it gives state variables and contracts estimations through Extended Kalman Filter (EKF) or Unscented Kalman Filter (UKF).
-The Schwartz and Smith's two-factor model is also provided as a benchmark.
+The Schwartz and Smith's two-factor model is also provided for comparison.

 Future plan:
 - Add decomposition of data through "seasonal" package